LunarVim/lunarvim.org/versioned_docs/version-1.2/languages/java.md

 ```
 With the above configuration, the default settings will be used.
 To see the defaults, type `clang-format --dump-config` in the terminal.

-clang-format suppors multiple predefined styles.
+clang-format supports multiple predefined styles.
 For the list of values see: https://clang.llvm.org/docs/ClangFormatStyleOptions.html#configurable-format-style-options

 To specify such style you need to set extra args in `config.lua`:
 ```lua